SamVanheer/HalfLifeAssetManager/docs/manual/HalfLifeAssetManagerManual.md

 The Fullbright flag is only supported by Svengine and has no effect in vanilla Half-Life.

 Textures can be imported and exported.
+If an imported texture has different dimensions the UV coordinates will be adjusted.

+If a model has multiple skins then those meshes that have multiple skins will only allow the importing of textures with the same dimensions as the original.
+This is because the UV coordinates are in texture space (i.e. **[0, width]** and **[0, height]**) which requires them to be the same for all textures used on the same mesh.

 The Import All and Export All buttons operate on a directory basis.

 Import All Textures scans the given directory for files matching the name of textures in the model and imports those.
 Export All Textures exports all textures with the name they use in the model.